 - Be sure to address your letter to a specific person in the school's financial aid office.
 If you don't already have a contact, consult the department listing on the school's website.

 - While you're at the school's website, research guidelines for their appeal process.
 Are there specific forms they require?
+Following the exact procedure will increase your chances of success.

 - In the body of your letter, always address the individual by name: Mr. Jones, Mrs. Smith, etc. You want to establish a personal yet respectful tone.
 Avoid addressing people solely by their title.
 Be direct, succinct, and courteous.